 On June 28, 2010, Novelos received a letter from counsel to ZAO BAM and ZAO BAM Research Laboratories (Russian companies, collectively referred to as "BAM") alleging that we modified the chemical composition of NOV-002 without prior notice to or approval from BAM, constituting a material breach of a technology and assignment agreement we had entered into with BAM on June 20, 2000 (the "June 2000 Agreement").
 The letter references our amendment, submitted to the FDA on August 30, 2005, to our investigational new drug application dated August 1999 as the basis for BAM's claims and demands the transfer of all intellectual property rights concerning NOV-002 to BAM.
 Mark Balazovsky, a director of Novelos from June 1996 until November 2006 and a shareholder of Novelos through at least June 25, 2010, is, to our knowledge, still the general director and principal shareholder of ZAO BAM.
 On September 24, 2010, Novelos filed a complaint in Suffolk Superior Court seeking a declaratory judgment by the court that the June 2000 Agreement has been replaced by a subsequent agreement between the parties dated April 1, 2005 (the "April 2005 Agreement"), that Novelos' obligations to BAM are governed solely by the April 2005 Agreement and that the obligations of the June 2000 agreement have been performed and fully satisfied.
 On November 29, 2010, BAM answered the complaint, denying the material allegations, and stating its affirmative defenses and certain counterclaims.
 On January 14, 2011, Novelos responded to the counterclaims, denying BAM's material allegations and stating our affirmative defenses.
 On June 9, 2011, BAM filed an amended counterclaim alleging additional claims related to Novelos' acquisition of Cellectar.
 In that amended counterclaim, BAM alleges that the acquisition evidences Novelos' abandonment of the technology assigned to it by BAM constituting a breach of the June 2000 Agreement or, if that agreement is determined to no longer be in effect, a breach of the April 2005 Agreement and/or a breach of the implied duty of good faith and fair dealing with respect to the April 2005 Agreement.
 On June 15, 2011 we filed our response to their amended counterclaim.
 On August 5, 2011, we filed a motion for judgment on the pleadings as to our declaratory judgment count and all counts of BAM's amended counterclaim.
-The motion has been opposed by BAM and a hearing on the motion is scheduled on September 27, 2011.
-We believe BAM's allegations and counterclaims are without merit and intend to defend vigorously against them.
+The motion was opposed by BAM and a hearing on the motion was held on September 27, 2011.
+On October 17, 2011, the court ruled on our behalf for each of our declaratory judgment claims and dismissed all counts of BAM's counterclaim.
+Judgment in favor of the Company was entered on October 20, 2011 and BAM has until November 21, 2011 to appeal or otherwise seek post-judgment relief.